tristanpenman/go-cast/README.md

 ## Usage

-### Discovery App

-The `discovery` app allows you to locate Google Cast devices on your network, using mDNS.

-To run the discovery app in your local dev environment:

-    go run cmd/discovery/*.go

-Or to build an executable in `./bin/discovery`:

-    go build -o ./bin/discovery ./cmd/discovery

 ### Receiver App

 The `receiver` app will start a Google Cast receiver, which can then be cast to from compatible senders.